Tap30/ripple/guides/DISASTER_RECOVERY.md

 **Critical Events Priority:** For critical events, flush immediately rather than batching.

+**Use `eventTtl` to Manage Staleness:** When events have been persisted for too long during outages, `eventTtl` ensures stale events are automatically dropped at flush time rather than being sent with outdated data.
+This prevents sending irrelevant historical events after prolonged offline periods.

 **Graceful Degradation:**

 - Reduce event volume during network issues